ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 #### Scaling via the API

-Use the `https://api.{region}.databases.cloud.ibm.com/v4/{platform}/deployments/{id}/groups` endpoint to see and manage your service's resources.
+Use the `https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/groups` endpoint to see and manage your service's resources.
 Sending a `GET` request will return current resource infromation, including which resources are adjustable.
 To scale, send a `PATCH` request with the group you are scaling, the resources you are scaling, and the new values for those resources in the body of the request.

 #### Scaling via the {{site.data.keyword.cloud_notm}} Databases CLI plug-in

 Use the command `ibmcloud dbs groups` to see current resource information for your service, including which resources are adjustable.

-To scale,
+## Setting the admin Password

+In order to enable administrative access to your service, you have to set the admin password.
+You might also find it necessary to change the password of your service.
+You can do so using Update Password.

+A new, randomly generated password appears, or you can type your own password into the field.
+To regenerate another password, click on the dice to the right of the field.
+When you click *Update Password* you will be asked to confirm before the change is applied.

+Note: Changing the password changes the credentials that you or any other services that use the admin user to connect.
+It can cause these services to disconnect and experience downtime.